ka7801vo/My-Webpage/content/papers/frequencies_in_data_streams/index.md

 ## Sketch algorithms

-The idea of the sketches in this paper is to use several hash functions on each input and use them to index into a matrix of counts.
+The idea of the sketches in the papers is to use several hash functions on each input and use them to index into a matrix of counts.
 Each row in the matrix (or sketch) has one hash function which uniformly distributes inputs over the columns.
 This process can also be seen as a linear projection of the implicit vector of item frequencies in the input stream, making for a nice mathematical expression, and is the more general definition of a sketch.

 ![CountMin sketch](./CountMinWhite.png "The CountMin Sketch")